-Dividend is the return given by a company to its shareholders out of profits earned by the company in a particular year.
+sA dividend is a return given by a company to its shareholders out of the profits earned by the company in a particular year.
 Dividend constitutes income in the hands of the shareholders which ideally should be subject to income tax.
-However, the income tax laws in India provides for an exemption of dividend income received from Indian companies in the hands of the investors by levying a tax called the Dividend Distribution Tax (DDT) on the company paying dividend.
+However, the income tax laws in India provide for an exemption of the dividend income received from Indian companies by the investors by levying a tax called the Dividend Distribution Tax (DDT) on the company paying the dividend.
 The provisions relating to DDT are governed by Section 115O.

 1. Who is required to pay Dividend Distribution tax(DDT) and at what rate?

-Any Domestic company which is declaring/distributing dividend is required to pay DDT at the rate of 15% on the grossed up amount of dividend as mandated under Section 115O.
+Any domestic company which is declaring/distributing dividend is required to pay DDT at the rate of 15% on the gross amount of dividend as mandated under Section 115O.
 Therefore the effective rate of DDT is 17.65%* on the amount of dividend.
+Dividend Distribution Tax (Sec 115 O) is 15% but in case of dividend referred to in Section 2 (22) (e) of the Income Tax Act, it has been increased from 15% to 30%.
 Let us understand this by way of an example:

 Calculate the DDT on dividend declared of Rs 2,00,000